 - Mechanical VRCs typically require less upkeep than hydraulic units, though this depends on the design of the lift.

-- Mechanical mechanisms typically use less electricity, leading to lower long-term operational costs.
+- Mechanical mechanisms typically use less electricity, sometimes leading to greater operational efficiency and associated lower long-term costs.
 Again, this is highly dependent on the design of the unit.

-- Mechanical units are significantly more expensive to design and install.
+- Mechanical units have higher initial costs to design and install.

 - Hydraulic lifts are generally a better option for two-story operations or facilities with mezzanines (with a maximum height of roughly 30 feet).